 Coorong Wildside Tours

 Explore South Australia’s beautiful Coorong and wetlands on small boat tours.
-3 incredible tour options to suit any adventurer looking to explore the Coorong and Murray!
+We have incredible tour options to suit any adventurer looking to explore the Coorong and Murray!
 These tours are ideal for bird watchers, photographers and adventurers.

 Coorong Cruise Tour

 Take A Walk on the Wildside

 Coorong Wildside Tours takes you through the gorgeous Coorong in a unique way.
 Glen and Tracy offer small boat tours of the Coorong that are intimate and offer a more custom experience where you can truly immerse yourself in the Coorong National Park, RAMSAR listed wetlands and incredible South Australian sandhills.

 Their incredible knowledge of the area, wildlife and Coorong makes for a facinating tour where you’ll see seals lazing on barrages, emus strolling the sandhills, pelicans gliding the waterfront and more.

 Award winning Coorong Wild Seafood hosts Glen and Tracy Hill give you a behind the scenes insight into how our regional delicacy is caught and processed.
 Includes a tour of the processing factory, a filleting demonstration as well as tempting you with tastings of their products.
 Learn about the history of their business, the local fishing industry and learn some cooking tips.